FRC5190/2020Training/kotlin/loops.md

 ## Prerequisites

-Hello World program (130) and Calculator program (230)
+Hello World program (130) and calculator program (230)

 ## Instructions

 1. Create a new project called `Loops` and a new Kotlin file within your project.
-Name the file `Calculator.main`.
+Name the file `calculator.calculator.main`.
-Create your `Calculator.main` method.
+Create your `calculator.calculator.main` method.
 1. Create a new Kotlin class within your project and name it `loops`.
 2. Create a method called `basicForLoops`.
 Write four seperate for loops that will...
     - print variable x in 0-10 inclusive